-- · amortization of debt discounts or premiums and amortization of deferred financing costs; - · (gains) losses on extinguishment of debt; - non-cash lease expense; - · credit loss on held-to-maturity securities; - pension settlement charges;
+- · amortization of debt discounts or premiums and amortization of deferred financing costs;

-additional pro-rate adjustment
+- · losses on extinguishment of debt;

+- non-cash lease expense;

+- · credit loss on held-to-maturity securities;

+- · pension settlement charges;

-- additional pro rata adjustments from joint ventures;
+- additional pro rata adjustments from unconsolidated joint ventures;

-- (gains) losses on other assets;
+- · (gains) losses on other assets;

-- transaction costs on acquisitions;
+- transaction costs of acquisitions;

 - deferred income tax expense (benefit); and

 - · any other adjustments we have identified herein.

 To calculate adjusted FFO available to common shareholders and unit holders (excluding maintenance capex), we then exclude FF&E reserve for managed properties and maintenance capital expenditures for non-managed properties.
-FFO available to common shareholders and unit holders, Adjusted FFO available to common shareholders and unit holders (excluding maintenance capex) exclude the ownership portion of Gaylord Rockies joint venture not controlled or owned by the Company.
+FFO available to common shareholders and unit holders, Adjusted FFO available to common shareholders and Adjusted FFO available to common shareholders and unit holders (excluding maintenance capex) exclude the ownership portion of Gaylord Rockies joint venture not controlled or owned by the Company in prior periods.